infinitered/ChainReactApp2023/README.md

 # The official App for #ChainReact2023

-Coming soon!
-This will be the home for the app for [Chain React 2023](https://cr.infinite.red/), the only React Native focused conference in the USA, hosted by [Infinite Red](https://infinite.red/).
-Stay tuned for updates ❤️ ⚛
+This is the home for the official app of [Chain React 2023](https://cr.infinite.red/), the only React Native focused conference in the USA, hosted by [Infinite Red](https://infinite.red/).
+This event happened May 17-19, 2023, in Portland, Oregon.

 <img src="./assets/branding-banner.jpg" alt="branding-banner" /><br />